 - Weight loss

-As noted earlier in the nutrition section of the article, quinoa is a complete protein and contains all the essential amino acids.
+As noted earlier in the nutrition section of the article, quinoa is a complete protein, contains all the essential amino acids and 16% more protein.

 Quinoa provides a higher percentage of four of the six B vitamins listed below.
 The B vitamins provided include the following:

 - B2 (riboflavin)

 - B9 (folate)